mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 listed features but can apply different optimizations depending on the functionality exposed by the QUIC implementation.

-* *Maximum Datagram Size*: The maximum datagram size that the QUIC connection can transmit on the network path to the QUIC receiver.
-If a RoQ sender using datagrams does not know the maximum datagram size for the path to the RoQ receiver, there are only two choices - either use heuristics to limit the size of RoQ messages, or be prepared to lose RoQ messages that were too large to be carried through the network path and delivered to the RoQ receiver.
+* *Maximum Datagram Size*: The maximum QUIC DATAGRAM size that the QUIC connection can transmit on the network path to the QUIC receiver.
+If a RoQ sender using QUIC DATAGRAMs does not know the maximum QUIC DATAGRAM size for the path to the RoQ receiver, there are only two choices - either use heuristics to limit the size of RoQ messages, or be prepared to lose RoQ messages that were too large to be carried through the network path and delivered to the RoQ receiver.
-* *Datagram Acknowledgment and Loss*: {{Section 5.2 of !RFC9221}} allows QUIC implementations to notify the application that a QUIC Datagram was acknowledged or that it believes a datagram was lost.
-Given the datagram acknowledgments and losses, the application can deduce which RTP packets arrived at the receiver and which were lost (see also {{roc-d}}).
+* *Datagram Acknowledgment and Loss*: {{Section 5.2 of !RFC9221}} allows QUIC implementations to notify the application that a QUIC Datagram was acknowledged or that it believes a QUIC DATAGRAM was lost.
+Given the QUIC DATAGRAM acknowledgments and losses, the application can deduce which RTP packets arrived at the receiver and which were lost (see also {{roc-d}}).
 * *Stream States*: The stream states include which parts of the data sent on a